Southern Highland Craft Guild: Headquarters

 of the Blue Ridge Parkway in Asheville, North Carolina.
-There is an extensive Arts and Crafts research public library available for anyone to use.
-The Folk Art Center also houses the Guild's century-old Allanstand Craft Shop, three galleries of exhibitions, and a large auditorium.
+The Folk Art Center also houses the Guild's century-old Allanstand Craft Shop, three galleries of exhibitions, a research library, and a large auditorium.

-The Folk Art Center admission is free.
-It is open daily 10am-5pm except Thanksgiving, Christmas and New Year's Day.
-It houses the Eastern National Bookstore and Information Center.
-Visitors can often observe craftspeople at work in craft demonstrations as well as a series of educational events held year-round.
 The Guild crafts are seen by about a quarter of a million visitors each year.

 History

-The Guild was actually the brain-child of Olive Dame Campbell, founder of the John C. Campbell Folk School.
+The Guild was the brainchild of Olive Dame Campbell, founder of the John C. Campbell Folk School.
 She and other founding members met through the Southern Mountain Workers Conference which was held in Knoxville beginning in 1900.
 At the Southern Mountain Workers Conference of 1926 Olive Campbell suggested forming an actual official crafts organization.
 This was followed by planning meetings in 1928 and 1929 at which founding members decided the goals and by-laws of the Guild at the Spinning Wheel in Asheville, North Carolina.

 They then came up with the name of Southern Mountain Handicraft Guild.
 The organization was chartered in 1930 as the Southern Mountain Handicraft Guild and in 1933 changed its name to the Southern Highland Handicraft Guild.
 The name changed again in the 1990s where the word "Handicraft" was changed to just "Craft".

-During the Great Depression and in the 1930s the Guild cultivated commerce for craftspeople in the Appalachian region.
-Educational programming is another fundamental element of the organization's mission.
-The Guild began work with the National Park Service in 1942 when they opened a shop on the Skyline Drive in Virginia.
-Unfortunately, World War II gasoline rationing ended that for the duration.
-Various other venues such as Great Smoky Mountains National Park, and Mammoth Cave National Park did not work out.